sourcesync/gemini_workshop/README.md

 * basic python programming
 * basic use of jupyter notebooks
 * some exploratory data analysis and visualization skills
+* loading and visualizing the RF Signal dataset

 ## Prerequisites